 Zero Point Chicken Chili

-When considering this recipe all I could think was does the world really need another chili recipe?
-Once I made it, tasted it, and punched the points into my app I decided the answer is a resounding yes.
-I actually chatted up the folks at the WW hotline to confirm I had indeed created a Zero Point Chicken Chili.
+When considering this recipe all I could think was does the world need another chili recipe?
+Once I made it, tasted it, and punched the points into my app I decided the answer was a resounding yes.
+I chatted with the folks at the WW hotline to confirm I had indeed created a Zero Point Chicken Chili.
 It’s great as a steaming bowl of chili and I also scooped up a spoonful with a slotted spoon to make a tasty burrito.
 Perhaps one of my favorite ways of serving it is Chicken Chili Nachos.
 Read on to learn the secret to Zero Point Chicken Chili.

 Game Day Game Plan